 Serving others we can change the world and one another.
 Plymouth grants and major mission projects make a significant difference in Seattle, around the world and in our own lives.

 Meeting needs in our community and world, Plymouth Church's granting programs and major mission projects reflect a strong tradition of stepping up to meet social justice issues and advocate for innovation and change.

-Plymouth dedicates 24% of its annual pledges to community service and social action.
-A portion funds long-term major mission projects formally adopted by the congregation.
+Plymouth dedicates 24% of its annual pledges to community service and social action and funds long-term major mission projects formally adopted by the congregation.
 Remaining balance is available for grants, administered by Plymouth Community Service and Social Action (CSSA) Board.
 In response to congregational input, the CSSA Board developed a grant approach to create long-term change in the world, while supporting an array of community needs and maintaining previous commitments to core ministries including Village of Hope, Plymouth Healing Communities, Mary's Place and Recovery Cafe.

 These advocacy programs enable our congregation to be open to God’s transforming spirit through service and connection with others, within our community and world.

 The CSSA board selected Lambert House as the 2017 Change Grant recipient.
 Thank you to all who applied.